jeffrichley/petal/docs/source/architecture.rst

 Design Philosophy
 -----------------

-Petal is built around three core principles:
+Petal is built around several core principles:

 1. **Pythonic API**: Fluent, chainable interfaces that feel natural to Python developers
 2. **Zero-Config Discovery**: Automatic tool and agent discovery with sensible defaults
 3. **LangGraph Compatibility**: All components can be used as LangGraph nodes
+4. **Type Safety**: Comprehensive type hints and Pydantic validation throughout
+5. **Extensibility**: Plugin system for custom step types and strategies
+6. **Thread Safety**: Singleton patterns and thread-safe operations
+7. **Performance**: Lazy loading, caching, and efficient resource management
+8. **Async-First**: All operations are async-friendly for better performance

 Core Components
 ---------------